 9 Home Safety Summer Vacation Tips

 Time for a vacation?
-Whether you are planning a road trip to your favorite theme park, taking a plane to the beach, or even sailing away on a cruise, there will be plenty of things to arrange leading up to departure.
+If you are planning a road trip in your near future, there will be plenty of things to arrange leading up to departure.

 Before you go, there are NINE important things to know in order to keep your home safe and your peace of mind while you are away...